Accredited investors who meet suitability and compliance standards are eligible to invest.

 The primary ways a company will exit the fund will be via (1) IPO, (2) Acquisition, or (3) a systematically triggered exit via the private secondary market.

 Lastly, we will allow for LPs to seek a sale of their stake via secondary brokerage platforms, such as Forge, but these sales are subject to normal market conditions and we cannot guarantee there will be willing buyers in the market.

 Yes, at times.
 Initially, all components will be private companies.
-However, immediately following a public offering, we will be bound by the standard lock-up provision, hence for around ~180 days, we will be holding public securities.
-We will plan to fully liquidate the public position, guided by the Investment Committee, within 1 quarter of the lock-up expiration.
+However, if we choose to hold a position through IPO, we will be bound by the standard lock-up provision, hence for around ~180 days, we will be holding public securities.
+We will plan to fully liquidate the public position, guided by the Investment Committee, within 6 - 12 months following lock-up expiration.